Decoded Feedback: Live

 Decoded Feedback conducted their first U.S. tour in 1998 and have played several live shows in Europe.
 The band spent the greater part of 2001 touring with Noisex and Sonar and again in 2003 with Haujobb.
-They have played the M'era Luna Festival, the Blacksun Festival in the USA, Infest 2005, and the Out of Line Festival, as well as touring with fellow Metropolis Records bands God Module and Blutengel.
+They have played the M'era Luna Festival, the Blacksun Festival in the US, Infest 2005, and the Out of Line Festival, as well as touring with fellow Metropolis Records bands God Module and Blutengel.
 In Toronto, Canada, at the EBM Fest 2008, they played as a DJ set because Marco was not present.

 Philosophy and style

 Yone studied at The Royal Conservatory of Music in Toronto for a short time, but otherwise the duo had no formal music training.
-Both Yone and Marco cite early electronic music - e.g.: Jean-Michel Jarre and Kraftwerk - as well as new wave music as influences.
+Both Yone and Marco cite early electronic music - e.g.: Jean-Michel Jarre and Kraftwerk–as well as new wave music as influences.
 Yone cites classical music and punk rock as further influences, while Marco cites an affinity for gothic rock.

-Both members have also cited the tensions that exist between sexes and international boundaries, as well as their unique backgrounds, as a driving force behind their music - especially in an attempt to create their own unique style.
+Both members have also cited the tensions that exist between sexes and international boundaries, as well as their unique backgrounds, as a driving force behind their music–especially in an attempt to create their own unique style.

 They originally experimented with the fusion of punk and electro, but over time developed a more cold, industrial-oriented sound.
 While the band acknowledges that they are heavily influenced by danceable club music, they never set out explicitly to create dance music, but strive to strike a combination of "strength and beauty" in their compositions.
 By the time Evolution was released, they created a blend of industrial and electronic body music, with "interwoven dance floor textures and symphonic melodies".
 This sound culminated with Mechanical Horizon, but turned sharply with Shockwave, an album that was seen as something of a return to an older style.
 Combustion continued this trend.

 Decoded Feedback's music is popular within the darker electronic music scene, especially among fans of electro-industrial music.
 Comparable artists include fellow Metropolis Records acts Haujobb, Wumpscut, Suicide Commando and Front Line Assembly, as well as Zoth Ommog acts Leæther Strip, X Marks the Pedwalk, and Evils Toy.

-During the 1990s the band identified with M.A.C.O.S.
+During the 1990s, the band identified with M.A.C.O.S.
 (Musicians Against Copywriting of Samples), a movement that asserted that the fair use of sampled portions of music and movies should be legally available for reuse in artistic works.